a line drawing of a tree

 I am sharing this information from my family tree in order to help a specific group of people who are looking for their ancestors in Alabama.
 I am not looking to sensationalize the past, I'm not interested in being exploitative or salacious or traumatizing for anyone.
 I know family history, no matter how long ago, can be very personal and private for many folks.
 I'm looking to provide answers to people seeking them and I'm looking for some answers myself - how you feel about what is discovered is entirely up to you.

-No information on this page regarding names, dates, locations and parentage is private - it is all also shared publicly by others on ancestry.com and/or via official records (census data, newspaper obituaries, government documents).
-There is just one exception, and that's my conclusions about the parentage of Mr. Ollis Shaw.
-No identifiable information about living people, other than me, is shared here.
+Almost all of the information on this page regarding names, dates, locations and parentage comes from public sources - much of this information is also shared publicly by others on ancestry.com and/or via official records (census data, newspaper obituaries, government documents).
+But I'm the only person that has pulled it together and presented it in this form, all together.
+The only information on this page that is new, per me posting it, is this: my conclusions about the parentage of Mr. Ollis Shaw.

 About My Third Great-Great Grandparents: